ENGLISH-SPEAKING THERAPIST in geneva

 I provide therapy in English either in-person in Geneva or online.

 I have a Masters in Clinical Mental Health Counseling from William James College, Boston, USA.
 Prior to this I undertook a one-year Infant Observation (infant-parent psychotherapy) training certificate from the Center for Early Relationship Support, JF&CS, Boston, USA.
 In addition, I completed a one-year introduction to counselling and therapy skills at WPF Therapy in London, UK (accredited by the University of Roehampton, UK).

 More recently I completed certification programmes in Developing Skills in Working with Couples from Tavistock Relationships; Perinatal Mood Disorders and Advanced Perinatal Mental Health Psychotherapy from Postpartum Support International (PSI); Clinical Assessment Skills from WPF Therapy, London; Mentalizing in Practice – Working with Parents and Babies from the Anna Freud Center in London’s International Training School for Infancy and Early Years.
 I continue to further my training and am currently enrolled on an ongoing Center for Relational Couples Therapy certification program.

 In addition, I regularly attend shorter trainings in order to continue to stay abreast of new developments in psychotherapy, and to comply with my ethical requirements to continually develop and learn professionally.
 For example, in the last few months I have attended a number of virtual training sessions on the psychological impact of this pandemic.

 I have six years of experience training and working with clients of various backgrounds in a therapeutic capacity.
-This includes clients dealing with anxiety and depression and looking for support making changes in their lives.
+This includes individuals and couples dealing with anxiety and depression and looking for support making changes in their lives.

 In addition I have worked with clients struggling with substance abuse and addiction and its impact on their functioning, as well as new parents navigating the highs and lows of pregnancy and parenting.